Judge's errors led to environmental assessment order of Grieg fish farm proposal, says N.L. government

 The protracted fight over the aquaculture project, which aims to double the province's farmed salmon production, returns to court in December.

-The province and Grieg say Judge Butler misinterpreted the environmental assessment regulations that they say allowed Environment Minister Perry Trimper to release Grieg from carrying out an EIS.
+The province and Grieg say Butler misinterpreted the environmental assessment regulations that they say allowed former environment minister Perry Trimper to release Grieg from carrying out an EIS.

 They argue the minister's decision was reasonable because Fisheries and Oceans Canada and provincial regulations would prevent the project from causing environmental damage.